5 amazing bits of green technology

-The Bosco Verticale (vertical forest) is a pair of residential towers in Milan – one of the most polluted cities in Italy - that are home to more than 900 trees, 5,000 shrubs and 11,000 floral plants.
+The Bosco Verticale (Vertical Forest), designed by Stefano Boeri, is a pair of residential towers in Milan – one of the most polluted cities in Italy – and home to more than 900 trees, 5,000 shrubs, and 11,000 floral plants.
 The greenery not only makes the buildings a lovely place to live, but also provides much needed urban habitats for birds and insects.

 5. Bio-methane gas

 We might not like to think about it, but there's plenty of power in poo.
 Treatment plants have long used the bio-methane gas from sewage to power electricity power plants.
 But now, new gas-to-grid systems allow water firms to pipe a continuous supply of biomethane gas directly from their plants into the National Grid, and into our homes.